Owner/Director of Love2Dance All-Stars

 Ashley began dancing at the age of 3 at The Dance Connection.
 She studied tap, ballet, pointe, jazz, modern, lyrical, contemporary, and Laban Movement Analysis.
 Ashley graduated Magna Cum Laude from Sonoma State University with degrees in Dance and Liberal Studies.
 While in college, Ashley had the opportunity to work with many renowned contemporary choreographers including Stacey Printz (Printz Dance Project), Kristen Daley, Scott Wells (Scott Wells and Dancers),Sheldon Smith (Smith/Wymore Disappearing Acts), Nancy Lyons, and Kathleen Hermesdorf.
 She then received her Multiple Subject Teaching Credential with Dance Supplement from Dominican University of California and currently teaches upper elementary school.
 Ashley’s passion for teaching began at a young age, when she would spend hours at the studio watching and assisting her aunt as she taught all styles of dance.
 By the time she was in high school, Ashley was teaching her own classes and was the Assistant Coach to the younger competitive dance company, while also competing herself.
 Since then, she has trained many award winning dancers in Northern California and has won numerous choreography recognitions.
 Ashley loves being a part of the Love2Dance community, as it allows her to be a positive role model and mentor to young dancers, while also giving her the opportunity to share and bring to life her choreographic visions on stage.

-Jentesta Caldwell has been a member of the Love2Dance teaching staff for nearly a decade.
+Jentesta Caldwell has been a member of the Love2Dance teaching staff for over a decade.
 Her training includes ballet, tap, jazz, hip-hop,acrobatics and ballroom.
 Jen was a member of the Golden State Warriors Dance Team for six season and is currently dancing with La Femme Panache, a San Francisco based Dance and Talent company.
 Her professional dance career has taken her to many places including China, Las Vegas, Taiwan, the Philippines and London where she performed in the New Year's Day Parade.
 Jen's choreography is unique and dynamic, she pushes her students to excel and achieve their goals.
 Jen looks forward to helping her students connect with the music and tell a story through contemporary dance.

 Tamara was born and raised in Wichita, Kansas where she started dancing at the age of 3 and began dancing pre-professionally in ballet at the age of 10.
 Tamara earned her BFA in Dance on scholarship at The University of Kansas and shortly thereafter moved to Miami to work at some of the most well respected dance studios in the Country with an intense desire to choreograph and teach.
 She taught in Miami for more than 20 years before moving to Novato with her husband and two boys in the summer of 2014.
 Tamara is well versed in all areas of ballet, jazz, lyrical, tap and acrobatics.
 She has won numerous awards for her choreography and is a seasoned competition teacher.
 Her performance experience is also vast, dancing with the Tennessee Ballet, Metropolitan Ballet of Wichita, Motion Dance Company of Miami and in various musical theatre productions, as well as having had her own entertainment production company.
 Tamara is a fun, highly energetic teacher and is very excited to share her extensive knowledge and passion for dance to the next generation here in Novato.